saleslayer/magento-community-plugin/README.md

 ## Important Notes

 Please check the [important notes] for the installation.
-(In some cases, a Sales Layer account might be needed to access the documentation)
+(In some cases, a Sales Layer account might be needed to access the documentation).

 ## Requirements